AnDmVar/crm-selenium-python/README.md

 Test project with Page Object Model design pattern using Selenium + Python + PyTest + Allure Report + MySQL

 The application under test (AUT) is [Salesforce Sales Cloud](https://www.salesforce.com/ca/products/sales-cloud/overview/), offered as a free trial for 30 days.
-Salesforce Sales Cloud is a customer relationship management (CRM) that empowers businesses to manage leads, track progress, and automate sales processes with ease.
+It is a customer relationship management (CRM) that empowers businesses to manage leads, track progress, and automate sales processes with ease.

 ## Contents